TDI: 2 What's this?

 1. Book a tour from Nairobi

-Do not book a tour online, or from an agency in your home country!
+Do not book a tour online or from an agency in your home country!
 It’s a rip-off.
-If you find out their prices, you’ll end up giving up from visiting Kenya completely.
-Whether you are looking for a luxury package, or a budget one, you’ll be able to find significantly better deals by inquiring while in Nairobi, Mombasa, Nakuru, or Naivasha.
+If you find out their prices, you’ll end up giving up on visiting Kenya completely.
+Whether you are looking for a luxury package or a budget one, you’ll be able to find significantly better deals by inquiring while in Nairobi, Mombasa, Nakuru, or Naivasha.
 Visit the agencies on the streets, and ask at the front desks of the hotels.
-Cheaper hostels and guesthouses are used to selling bookings at a discount.
+Cheaper hostels and guesthouses are often used to sell discounted bookings.

 2. Self driving trip

-You can enter the park on your own, or with a rented vehicle.
+You can enter the park on your own or with a rented vehicle.
 Any road you take to the Park will be unpaved, bumpy, and extremely dusty or muddy, depending on the weather.
-That said, If you are planning to rent a car, make sure you get a safari vehicle from a tour agency, instead of an ordinary car from the airport.
-The prices of getting one of those 4×4 high clearance vehicles are pretty high, so in that case, self-driving may not necessarily be an affordable option.
+That said, if you are planning to rent a car, make sure you get a safari vehicle from a tour agency, instead of an ordinary car from the airport.
+The prices of those 4×4 high-clearance vehicles are pretty high, so in that case, self-driving may not be an affordable option.

 I would recommend this option to experienced and adventurous budget travellers.
 Here’s how to get it done:

 - Although there are reasonable deals for the accommodation available online, you can easily find a place to stay once you get there, for less than $10.
-Those cheap guesthouses don’t advertise their businesses on the internet.
+Those cheap guesthouses don’t advertise their businesses online.

-- The goal is to find a local dude with a decent vehicle, that can take you to the park, drive you around for a few hours, and take you back the same day.
+- The goal is to find a local dude with a decent vehicle who can take you to the park, drive you around for a few hours, and take you back the same day.

-- Alternatively, you can go to Talek, and hustle from there.
-Since Kenyan matatus are not capable of handling the Narok-Talek dirt road, 5-seater 4×4 cars are operating that route instead.
+- Alternatively, you can go to Talek and hustle from there.
+Since Kenyan matatus cannot handle the Narok-Talek dirt road, 5-seater 4×4 cars are operating on that route instead.

 - Although Talek is a much smaller town than Narok, it also has a cheap local guest house.
 Can’t remember the name, but it’s easy to find it.

-- In order to negotiate the best deal, make sure you know all the Park fees, as well as the most affordable tour packages.
+- To negotiate the best deal, make sure you know all the Park fees and the most affordable tour packages.

-Keep in mind, Even after negotiating all of the deals successfully, you still may end up spending more money, than booking a tour from Nairobi.
+Keep in mind that even after successfully negotiating all the deals, you may still end up spending more than booking a tour from Nairobi.
 That said, you should consider the backpacking option if you really love adventure.
 By the way, hanging out in Narok is indeed a great opportunity to experience “Real Africa”.

 On your journey to the Reserve, you will have the opportunity to visit some of the Masai villages and get familiar with their lifestyle and customs.
-They charge this about $15.
+They charge about $15 for this.

 3. Lake Naivasha & Hell’s Gate National Park

 This is a popular weekend gateway for the Nairobi locals.
 It takes 3 hours to get to Naivasha town by matatu (minibus) from the Kenyan capital.
 The Lake lies at the highest point of the Great Rift Valley.
-One of the best ways to view the wildlife, as well as the birdlife is by boat.
-Here visitors can spot Hippos, giraffes, zebras, buffaloes, and monkeys.
+One of the best ways to view the wildlife, as well as the birdlife, is by boat.
+Here, visitors can spot Hippos, giraffes, zebras, buffalo, and monkeys.
 The lake is rich with fish, so make sure you get some in the local restaurants.

 Explore the lake from: